Our history of grantmaking is here.

 STAIR’s goal is to increase the reading level and sense of self-esteem and self-confidence in second graders through early intervention tutoring in reading.
 Participants are primarily low-income and minority and all the tutors are volunteers.

-YWCA; Crisis Intervention & Case Management for Victims of Crime - $20,000
+YWCA; Crisis Intervention and Case Management for Victims of Crime - $20,000

 This project provides case management and crisis intervention services to women and children residing at the Y’s Domestic Violence Shelter.
 This includes hospital accompaniment for rape victims, goal setting and connection to therapy, housing and employment opportunities.